tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 > **Note**: Since v3.15.0, {{site.prodname}} also sends health probes to the egress gateway pods from the nodes where
 > their clients are located.
 In iptables mode, this traffic is auto-allowed at egress from the host and ingress
 > to the egress gateway.
-In eBPF mode, the probe traffic can be blocked by policy; this should be fixed in an upcoming
+In eBPF mode, the probe traffic can be blocked by policy, so you must ensure that this traffic is allowed; this should be fixed in an upcoming
 > patch release.
 {: .alert .alert-info}